-Director Agnes Varda, A Giant Of French Cinema, Dies At 90
+Director Agnès Varda, A Giant Of French Cinema, Dies At 90

-French film director Agnes Varda, who was a pioneer during the New Wave revolution of the 1950s and 60s and who kept making important films for the next five decades, has died at age 90.
+French film director Agnès Varda, who was a pioneer during the new-wave revolution of the 1950s and '60s and who kept making important films for the next five decades, has died at age 90.

 A representative of Varda's family confirmed the news of her death to NPR Friday.
 In a statement, her film company says the filmmaker and artist "died from a cancer at her home in the night of March 29, 2019, surrounded by her family and friends."